conversejs/converse.js/docs/source/developer_api.rst

 * A handler registered for a promise, will still fire *after* the promise has been resolved, which is not the case with an event handler.

-Converse.js has the following promises:
+Converse has the following promises:

 * :ref:`cachedRoster`
 * :ref:`chatBoxesFetched`